 Author of the seminal Science papers (1986, 1989) showing bright light induces strong (Type 0) phase resetting of the human circadian pacemaker.
 Khalsa, Jewett, Czeisler 2003 (J Physiol) mapped the human phase response curve.

 "View morning sunlight to set your circadian rhythm."
 For latitudes or schedules where outdoor sun isn't possible, Huberman recommends LED bright-light panels.
-AYO is the wearable equivalent.
+AYO is the calibrated wearable that closes that gap.

 Discovered the ipRGC melanopsin photoreceptor system that transduces light to the SCN — the literal photoreceptor AYO's 470nm blue mode targets.